python/devguide/developers.rst

 Permissions History
 -------------------

+- Mark Shannon was given push privileges on May 15, 2018 by Brett Cannon, on the recommendation of Larry Hastings.

 - Petr Viktorin was given push privileges on April 16, 2018 by Brett Cannon, on the recommendation of Nick Coghlan.